mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

   - Nextjs
 ---

+December, the end of the semester, also the time for a interesting final project.

 ## Overview

 The Manoa campus is filled with beautiful and interesting places, but many students miss them because their classes take place within a small area of campus.